 To be sure, the Church, as Vatican officials have pointed out in recent weeks, is not run via public-opinion polls.
 Nor should it be.
 But the rampant hypocrisy within the Church on these important issues is symptomatic of the rotten underpinnings of the Church’s teachings on sexuality.
 In the long run, Rome would be foolish to ignore the voices of American Catholics demanding change ranging from Law’s resignation to reconsideration of the celibacy issue.
 While there is little evidence Rome will listen, it ignores the voices of the laity at its peril.

 What do you think?
-Send an e-mail to email@example.com or voice your opinion here in the Phoenix Forum.
+Send an e-mail to letters[a]phx.com or voice your opinion here in the Phoenix Forum.